-FDA panel reviews 1st new Alzheimer’s drug in 2 decades
+FDA panel urges rejection of experimental Alzheimer’s drug

 Aducanumab (pronounced “add-yoo-CAN-yoo-mab”) aims to help clear harmful clumps of a protein called beta-amyloid from the brain.
 Other experimental drugs have done that but it made no difference in patients’ ability to think, care for themselves or live independently.

 It’s a biotech medicine made from living cells, and such drugs are very expensive.
 No price estimate has been announced for the drug, which is given through an IV once a month.
-Fillit notes that Biogen drugs for other diseases cost $3,500 a month, plus fees for each infusion.

 If aducanumab is approved, it’s expected to be covered by Medicare, the government plan for seniors.
 The FDA and Medicare are barred from considering cost when reviewing a new drug or treatment.